optimizely/php-sdk/README.md

 [`HTTPProjectConfigManager`](https://github.com/optimizely/php-sdk/blob/master/src/Optimizely/ProjectConfigManager/HTTPProjectConfigManager.php)
 is an implementation of `ProjectConfigManagerInterface` interface.

-The `fetch` method makes an HTTP GET request to the configured URL to download the project datafile and initialize an instance of the ProjectConfig.
+The `fetch` method makes a blocking HTTP GET request to the configured URL to download the project datafile and initialize an instance of the ProjectConfig.

-Calling `fetch` will update the internal ProjectConfig instance that will be returned by calling `getConfig`.
+Calling `fetch` will update the internal ProjectConfig instance that will be returned by `getConfig`.

 ##### Use HTTPProjectConfigManager